zxecon/python/README.md

 Following is a way that I used to solve this issue (if you installed the Mac OS beta version on all of your PCs like me and still need to learn/use):

-In Terminal, install Jupyter with pip; then open Jupyter notebook through Terminal/ working under vscode with respected interpreter
+In Terminal, install Jupyter with pip; then open Jupyter notebook through Terminal/ working under vscode with respect interpreter

 ```
 pip3 install jupyter